agentOrange002/wp4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Java
+  - Spring Boot
+  - MySQL
+  - Jasper Reports
   - JavaScript (ES6+)
   - HTML & (S)CSS
   - ReactJs
   - Redux
-  - Spring Boot
-  - MySQL
-  - Jasper Reports
 ---

 Hello!
-I'm Jimboy, a Freelance Full Stack Developer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
+I'm Jimboy, a Freelance Java Developer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
 I develop exceptional web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern backends.

 I acquired some skills in my previous jobs.
 Where I work on a wide variety of interesting and meaningful projects on a daily basis.